-In part 1 of our blog series, we explore ways to create a more inclusive organisation - starting from helping others to become more aware of their biases so that a greater sense of empathy and understanding emerges when confronted with differences.
+In this article, we explore ways to create a more inclusive organisation - starting from helping others to become more aware of their biases so that a greater sense of empathy and understanding emerges when confronted with differences.

 How do we help people notice experiences that are different to their own?